-Last Thursday (16/8/2012) post-apartheid South Africa and the international community witnessed perhaps the worst state sanctioned violence against citizens when the police indiscriminately fired live ammunition on hundreds of striking mine workers at the London-listed Lonmin platinum mine in Marikana near Johannesburg.
-The event had the hallmark of the apartheid era; poor black miners protesting against low wages and poor living conditions.
+Last Thursday (16-Aug-2012) post-apartheid South Africa and the international community witnessed perhaps the worst state sanctioned violence against citizens when the police indiscriminately fired live ammunition on hundreds of striking mine workers at the London-listed Lonmin platinum mine in Marikana near Johannesburg.

 The incident had the hallmark of the apartheid era; poor black miners protesting against low wages and poor living conditions violently killed by law enforcers.

 When some individuals among the heavily armed protestors allegedly opened fire at police officers, the response was immediate, decisive, ferocious and brutal.
 To date, at least thirty-four protesters are known to have died and the number may yet rise should more die from injuries sustained in the ill-fated protest.

 The incident has understandably raised emotions across South African society culminating with the radical and error prone Julius Malema, the expelled former leader of the ANCYL, opportunistically calling for the resignation of the country’s President Jacob Zuma.